EatGAN: An Edge-Attention Guided Generative Adversarial Network for Single Image Super-Resolution: Methodology

-Where G is the Gauss kernel and * is the convolution operation.
+Where G is the Gauss kernel and $\otimes$ is the convolution operation.
 Then we use the Sobel to calculate the gradient magnitude and direction of the image:

-After that, we use non-maximum suppression to refine edges and retain only points with local gradient maxima, and use dual threshold detection with low and high thresholds to determine the edge.
-The proposed NEA (Figure 2)module exploits the edge before deriving both channel-wise affine modulation and a spatial attention mask.
+After that, we use non-maximum suppression to refine edges and retain only points with local gradient maximum, and use low and high detection to determine the edge.

+The proposed NEA exploits the edge before deriving both channel-affine modulation and a spatial attention mask.
 Specifically, given feature map $X$ and an edge map $E$, we first build a lightweight edge encoder yielding $E'$.
 A global average pooling on $E'$ produces a compact descriptor, which is linearly projected to produce the scale and shift $(\gamma,\beta)$ used to affine-transform the normalized feature $\mathrm{BN}(X)$.
-After the attention process, we normalize the feature with the generated scaling parameter $\gamma$ and offset parameters $\beta$
+Later, we normalize the feature with the generated scaling parameter $\gamma$ and offset parameters $\beta$:

-In parallel, a spatial attention map $A$ is generated through a two-layer $1\times1 \rightarrow 3\times3$ convolutional sub-branch with sigmoid activation:
+In parallel, a spatial attention map $A$ is generated through a two-layer convolution sub-branch with sigmoid activation:

-where $f_{edge\_att}$ is the edge attention convolutional operator and $\sigma$ is the sigmoid function.
+where $f_{edge\_att}$ is the edge attention convolution operator and $\sigma$ is the sigmoid function.
 The modulated feature

 emphasizes channel discrimination, while $(1 + \gamma)\odot X$ retains fine edge-localized responses.
 A $1\times1$ fusion and residual connection output the final result.
 NEA thus combines FiLM-like channel conditioning and spatial gating in a single, edge-driven block with low computational overhead.